toggledbits/RGB-LED-Strip-Sequencer/README.md

 So, as it stands today, the project consists of:

-1. A custom-designed Arduino shield that creates all of the interfaces for the circuit: input, output, and power;
+1. The custom-designed Arduino shield that creates all of the interfaces for the circuit: input, output, and power;
-1. An Arduino Sketch that drives the shield and the Adafruit Trellis;
+1. The Arduino Sketch that drives the shield and the Adafruit Trellis;
-1. An enclosure designed in Fusion 360 to fit the current hardware configuration.
+1. The enclosure designed in Fusion 360 to fit the current hardware configuration.

+## What's Next ##

+My current thoughts about the next revision of this project are:

+1. A version of the driver that accepts a Nano or Feather directly.
+This will "shorten" the sandwich and make a more compact design.
+1. WiFi-enable it so my home automation system can monitor and control it.
+1. Modify the case design to that the boards are inserted from the bottom.
+This will make fitting them into the case easier.

 ## Build One! ##